 The Best Time to Visit Pinnacles National Park

 During the summer months (May-Oct), temperatures have been known to reach 100* making hiking dangerous if you are unprepared.
-But as Pinnacles is really in the middle of nowhere, stargazing at night must be epic in the summer months.
-So just be sure to do the bulk of your hiking first thing in the morning or in the evening.
+If you’re planning your visit during the summer, do the bulk of your hiking first thing in the morning or in the evening.

 If you’re planning a day trip, please get there as early as possible.
-The Visitor’s Center opens at 9:30 am and I highly suggest getting there before that, especially during peak months.
-Parking lots fill up quickly and there can be a line of cars waiting to just enter the park.
+The Visitor’s Center opens at 9:00 am and I highly suggest getting there before that, especially during peak months.
+The parking lots fill up quickly and there can be a line of cars waiting to just enter the park.

-For example, I arrived at 9:45 am and entered the Visitor’s Center to show my National Park Annual Pass and gain some insight on the hike I planned to do.
-While the incredibly helpful ranger was highlighting my route on the map, she was notified that the Old Pinnacles parking lot was full.
-Minutes later when I arrived at the Bear Gulch Day Use Area, I got one of the last parking spots.
+For example, I arrived at 9:45 am and entered the Visitor’s Center to show my National Park Annual Pass and gain some insight on hiking in Pinnacles National Park.
+While the incredibly helpful ranger was highlighting my route on the map, she was notified that the Old Pinnacles parking lot was full, but there was still space at the Bear Gulch Day Use Area.
+Minutes later when I arrived at the lot I scored one of the last parking spots.

 I left the park around 2:30 pm and found a line of about 8 cars waiting to just turn in to the Visitor’s Center.
 And this was all on a gloomy March Saturday amidst a global pandemic.